thosgood/this-weeks-finds/markdown/251-300/week259.md

 More interestingly, whenever we have a ringed space, we can ask if it's *locally* isomorphic to one coming from a commutative ring.
 In other
-words: does every point have a neighborhood that, as a ringed space, looks like Spec(R) for some commutative ring R?
+words: does every point have a neighborhood that, as a ringed space, looks like \operatorname{Spec}(R) for some commutative ring R?
 Or in other words: is our ringed space *locally* isomorphic to an affine scheme?
 If so, we call it a "scheme".